-opportunities .
-Create attractive centers with the right mix of shops and services During 2022, we delivered three new Full Service Centers - two in the Netherlands, one in Belgium.
+Opportunities Risks: Create attractive centers with the right mix of shops and services During 2022, we delivered three new Full Service Centers - two in the Netherlands, one in Belgium.
 Results from our first Full Service Centers Presikhaaf in Arnhem and Les Bastions in Tournai show significant outperformance against all main metrics, including customer satisfaction.
 See page 30.
-Increase profits and improve returns for shareholders Our direct result per share (DRPS) bottomed out in 2022 at € 1.63, higher than expected due mainly to strong leasing demand and indexation.1 From 2023-2027, we expect a CAGR of 4-6% of our DRPS if no material adverse changes occur.
+Failure to attract the right tenants to our centers Leasing activity proved stronger than expected during 2022, despite economic concerns.
+Thanks to strong demand, we have been able to attract new tenants to our centers from mixed-use sectors, such as F&B, fitness and healthcare.
+See page 38.
+Increase profits and Our direct result per share (DRPS) bottomed out in 2022 at € 1.63, higher Economic slowdown, Figures show the growth in consumer spending slowing.
+So far, we have seen improve returns for than expected due mainly to strong leasing demand and indexation.
+1 putting squeeze on little or no impact on tenant sales in our commercial centers, though it may shareholders From 2023-2027, we expect a CAGR of 4-6% of our DRPS if no material adverse changes occur. consumer spending begin to affect the retail sector going into 2023 as living costs increase.
+See page 14.
 See page 51.
-Reduce reliance on more volatile sectors like fashion and shoes In recent years, we have managed to increase mixed-use within our centers.
-In 2022, mixed-use accounted for just over 13%, putting us on course to reach our 2025 target of 20%.
+Rising interest rates Higher interest rates will mean an increase in financing costs, though this Reduce reliance on more In recent years, we have managed to increase mixed-use within our centers. leading to higher will be offset, to some degree, by higher rental income from indexation. volatile sectors like In 2022, mixed-use accounted for just over 13%, putting us on course to financing costs See page 51. fashion and shoes reach our 2025 target of 20%.
 See page 38.
-Improve market valuations for leading locations Since the start of our strategy, we have seen lower yields for locations either under development or already converted to Full Service Centers, reflecting appraisers' increased confidence in our assets.
+Increased construction costs from price inflation, Most of our construction costs are fixed through to the end of 2023.
+All construction projects were delivered in 2022 within budget and most on time.
+Improve market valuations for leading locations Since the start of our strategy, we have seen lower yields for locations either under development or already converted to Full Service Centers, reflecting leading to possible delays or overruns See page 14. appraisers' increased confidence in our assets.
 2 See page 25.
-Strengthen ties with local communities and reduce impact on climate and the environment We have now completed Paris-proof roadmaps for all our centers in the Netherlands and we are finalizing these roadmaps for all shopping centers in Belgium.
-We are also continuing our support for community initiatives and the local environment through our A Better Tomorrow ESG strategy.
+Strengthen ties with local We have now completed Paris-proof roadmaps for all our centers in the communities and reduce Netherlands and we are finalizing these roadmaps for all shopping centers impact on climate and the in Belgium.
+We are also continuing our support for community initiatives environment and the local environment through our A Better Tomorrow ESG strategy.
 See page 44.